Buddhism & Yoga: Harnessing Key Brain Circuitries for Healing & Happiness

 - Practice Buddhist methods for cultivating lovingkindness and compassion.

 - Apply concentration methods to alter the brain’s default mode.

-- Apply trauma-sensitive Kripalu yoga methods to calm the body and brain, and to increase awareness and mindfulness of sensations, movements, and emotions.
+- Apply Kripalu yoga methods to calm the body and brain, and to increase awareness and mindfulness of sensations, movements, and emotions.

 - Apply mindfulness methods to gain direct insight into default mode brain functioning.